LeonAndrade/LeonAndrade.github.io/README.md

 > <img src='img/price-range.png' alt='pandas pd.describe() output' width=180 height=220>
 >

-This tell us that **while the average price is just over $100.00, 75% of the prices are under $83.00**.<br/>
+This tell us that **while the average price is just over $500.00, half of the prices are under $300.00 and the most common value for as transaction is as low as $15.00**.<br/>

-The standard deviation is roughly 5 times the average, while the maximum price is nearly at $40,000.00, which indicates a large deviation probably caused by some large outliers.
+The standard deviation is roughly 3 times the average, while the maximum price more than $160k, which indicates a large deviation probably due to some large outliers.

-In other words, when we ask about averages, we are often looking for a *"center of balance"* in those numbers.
+In other words, **when we ask about averages, we are often looking for a *"center of balance"*** in those numbers.
 One way to get a feel of this center, is by looking at the *skewness* of the data, or how *unbalanced* it is.

-If we look closely, we can see that while the average is as high as $100.00, half of the prices are below $37.35, and the most common value, the mode, is as low as $1.25.

 With this in mind we know there is a high concentration of low prices that decreases fast towards higher prices.